 At 2-7 and all but eliminated from playoff contention, the Giants were only going to add if it meant acquiring a player (or players) under control beyond this season, per Dunleavy.
 Having lost No. 1 wide receiver Malik Nabers to a season-ending ACL tear in Week 4, the Giants were reportedly “big-game hunting” at the position in mid-October.
 However, that was before the Giants dropped three straight games and drifted out of the postseason race.

 It’s unclear if the Giants were in on any receivers on Tuesday, but Jakobi Meyers and Rashid Shaheed were the only proven wideouts who ended up on the move.
 As pending free agents, neither player was a fit for the Giants.
-The Dolphins listened to offers Jaylen Waddle, who’s under control through 2028, but nobody would meet their asking price of a first-round pick and more.
+The Dolphins listened to offers for Jaylen Waddle, who’s under control through 2028, but nobody would meet their asking price of a first-round pick and more.

 With the deadline having come and gone with no receiver addition, the Giants will head into the offseason with Nabers and Darius Slayton as their top options for 2026.
 Otherwise, New York doesn’t have any reliable wideouts under contract for next year.

 As the Giants’ leading receiver this year, soon-to-be free agent Wan’Dale Robinson has formed a rapport with rookie quarterback Jaxson Dart.
-Robinson would like to remain a Giant, but if the team don’t re-sign him, it could find a replacement via the draft, trade, or free agency.
+Robinson would like to remain a Giant, but if the team doesn’t re-sign him, it could find a replacement via the draft, trade, or free agency.
 That’ll be up to the GM to decide, whether it’s Schoen or someone else.